cubano pinwheels.

 But that means I can help you avoid the mistakes I made along the way.

-This might seem straightforward, but I’ll admit I made a few mistakes that compromised my pinwheels.
 My first mistake was thinking I had to roll the pastry out — it won’t look like much real estate, but once you roll it into a log and slice, you’ll have 12 full pinwheels.
-Instead, simply unfold the thawed pastry and work with that.
+So heed the warning: do not roll the pastry, simply unfold the thawed pastry and work with that.

 My second mistake was working on a sticky, unfloured surface.
 Work on parchment or a dusting of flour so that the pastry doesn’t stick and tear.
 You’ll notice, when rolling the log, how much this matters — if the pastry tears, the pinwheel falls apart.